 3. Flight Attendant

 If you’re more of the fast-paced jet-setter type, an airline career just might be your calling.
 It’s not for everyone, even those with a wanderlust, because waking up in one city and going to bed on the other side of the world can be a bit taxing for laid-back individuals.
-But if your yearning to see every corner of the world is insatiable, you’ll love working for an airline.
+But if you’re yearning to see every corner of the world is insatiable, you’ll love working for an airline.

 If you’ve already got an established home near a major airport, your home base is set and you can start applying for airlines that service your local airport.
-If not, you might have to relocate, as you’ll likely be set up as part of a specific city based crew.
+If not, you might have to relocate, as you’ll likely be set up as part of a specific city-based crew.
 This doesn’t mean your destinations will be limited, but you might want to look into different airlines, as some service cold areas more often, some are only domestic (within the United States) and others are international.

 Overnight stays in any city you end up in are covered by your employer, as are in-flight meals and ground transportation, should you need it.
-You’ll also receive discounted and free flights for you and your immediate family, for those times you want to set up your own travel plans.
+You’ll also receive discounts and free flights for you and your immediate family, for those times you want to set up your own travel plans.

 Caveats: Flight attendants sometimes have to work very long shifts, upwards of 12-16 hours, so if you can’t be on your feet for long periods of time, this might not be a good fit for you.
 There are also a few basic requirements for the job, regardless of which airline you work for.

 You must be at least 19 years old and have a high school diploma or equivalent.
 You can’t have any visible tattoos or piercings other than ears (non-gauged,) and you should be at least close to height-weight proportionate guidelines.
-This is another career where good physical health is a must: sever heart or breathing conditions can preclude one from becoming a flight attendant.
+This is another career where good physical health is a must: severe heart or breathing conditions can preclude one from becoming a flight attendant.

-4. Find Work In A Resort Town
+4. Find Work in a Resort Town

-“Resort town” can mean a lot of things, but for the purposes of this article, it means a place that really only exists for the tourism.
-There might be the makings of a town there: grocery store, doctor’s office, etc, but it wasn’t ever a real city that people just lived in.
+“Resort town” can mean a lot of things, but for the purposes of this article, it means a place that really only exists for tourism.
+There might be the makings of a town there: grocery store, doctor’s office, etc., but it wasn’t ever a real city that people just lived in.
 I’m talking about gambling towns, resort islands, and some of the larger national and state parks.

 In places like this, the hotels, restaurants, and sometimes the entire resort itself is run by a large, national company who also owns other resorts across the country (and the world.)
 This means that you can stay where you are initially hired, or you will have the option of working your way through the ranks and bouncing around from place to place, staying for months or years at a time.

-If you end up taking a summer influx job that is only temporary, you can always balance it out by finding seasonal holiday jobs in the winter time.
+If you end up taking a summer influx job that is only temporary, you can always balance it out by finding seasonal holiday jobs in the wintertime.

 Resort towns also offer extremely cheap housing and meal programs, because it’s difficult to attract people to their remote locations to work.
-Most of the jobs available are entry-level positions in the service sector, but if you’re a good employee and willing to either stick around for the long-haul, or bounce around from resort to resort, you’ll quickly move your way up the ranks and secure a high-paying career.
+Most of the jobs available are entry-level positions in the service sector, but if you’re a good employee and willing to either stick around for the long-haul or bounce around from resort to resort, you’ll quickly move your way up the ranks and secure a high-paying career.

-If that sounds a little fuzzy, I’ll give you a few jumping off points.
+If that sounds a little fuzzy, I’ll give you a few jumping-off points.
 Xanterra is in charge of several parks across the U.S., including our two biggest national parks (Yellowstone and The Grand Canyon.)
 They need a huge influx of employees for their busy season, which means they hire people from all over the world on short-term contracts.